flag_shop picoCTF 2019 Solution

 Flag

-Signed integer overflow in C wraps around -- INT_MAX * price produces a negative cost, which then adds to your balance instead of subtracting.
+Signed integer overflow in C wraps around - 900 * a large quantity overflows to a negative cost, which adds to your balance instead of subtracting.